Adrià Muñoz

-Adrià Muñoz Fernández (born 13 May 1994), simply known as Adrià, is a Spanish footballer who plays as a goalkeeper for FC Mulhouse.
+Adrià Muñoz Fernández (born 13 May 1994), simply known as Adrià, is a Spanish footballer who plays as a goalkeeper for Inter Club d'Escaldes in Andorra.

 Club career

 Born in Girona, Catalonia, Adrià finished his graduation with UE Llagostera.
 He made his debut as a senior with the reserves in 2013, in the regional leagues.

 On 7 June 2015, Adrià made his professional debut, coming on as a late substitute for injured José Moragón in a 4–2 away win against Real Valladolid in the Segunda División championship.

-In July 2016 Adrià signed for Brighton based English National League South side Whitehawk, was released in November 2016 but played on a non-contract basis in the FA Trophy against Weymouth the following month when both other first team goalkeepers were unavailable.
+In July 2016 Adrià signed for Brighton-based English National League South side Whitehawk, was released in November 2016 but played on a non-contract basis in the FA Trophy against Weymouth the following month when both other first team goalkeepers were unavailable.

 On 31 December 2016 he was given his Lewes debut against Three Bridges.